vinaykakkad/notes/vault/capture.dev.python.functional-programming.asynchrnous-programming.md

 - due to the `GIL`, python will have multiple threads at single time, but it still runs a single **CPU instruction** at single time
   - there are ways to go around the `GIL` with `multiprocessing` and `c-python`

-<blockquote style="background-color: #0096FF20; padding:4px 3px; border-radius: 5px; border-left: 0.25em solid #0096FF; padding-left: 0.75em">Python runs thread concurrently, but not parallel</blockquote>
+<blockquote style="background-color: #0096FF20; padding:4px 3px; border-radius: 5px; border-left: 0.25em solid #0096FF; padding-left: 0.75em">Python runs thread concurrently, but not in parallel</blockquote>

 <details>
 <summary>concurrent and parallel</summary>